3-Dimensional TQFTs From Non-Semisimple Modular Categories: Unimodular, twist non-degenerate, and modular categories

 \subsection{Finite ribbon categories}

 Following \cite{EGNO15}, a linear category is {\em finite} if it is equivalent, as a linear category, to $\mods{A}$ for some finite-dimensional algebra $A$.
 In particular, a finite linear category is abelian.
 By a {\em finite ribbon category} we mean a finite linear category which is in addition a ribbon category such that the tensor product $\otimes$ is bilinear and the tensor unit $\one$ is simple.
 Equivalently, in the language of \cite{EGNO15}, $\cat$ is a finite tensor category which is in addition ribbon.
-Thanks to Proposition 4.2.1 of \cite{EGNO15}, the tensor product $\otimes$ is exact.

 Our conventions for structure morphisms of $\cat$ are as follows.
 Every object $V$ in $\cat$ has a two-sided dual $V^\ast$, and we denote left and right duality morphisms by

 The natural families of isomorphisms defining braiding and twist are denoted by